Rich2/openstrat/README.md

 * File => "Build, Execution, Deployment" => Compiler -> "Build project automatically"
 * Project-Pane => Options -> "Flatten packages"

-**The Code currently has 5 modules.** Each module can be built for Jvm and JavaFx and for the Javascript platform and the Web.
+**The Code currently has 5 modules.** Each module can be built for Jvm and JavaFx and for the JavaScript platform and the Web.
 Modules can be built for Scala-Native, but code, notably hanging commas may break the Scala-Native build as ScalaNative is still on Scala 2.11:

 **1. UtilMacros** They are a separate unit of compilation for sbt /mill.
-3 simple macros, that print the source code location to help with debuging and development.
+3 simple macros, that print the source code location to help with debugging and development.

 **2. Util** Depends on UtilMacros.
 Organised into the following folders and packages:
    - **ostrat** The root package.
 All other packages depend on this.